almerico/play-with-docker/README.md

 This is cloned version of play withdocker with small updates.
-Added gitcheck.sh script  for check new versions clean and run docker-compose up also travis is added
+Added gitcheck.sh script  for check new versions clean and run docker-compose up also travis is added We are using it for travis configuration check mostly.

 Play With Docker gives you the experience of having a free Alpine Linux Virtual Machine in the cloud where you can build and run Docker containers and even create clusters with Docker features like Swarm Mode.